 Multiple Birth Siblings

-If multiple birth siblings apply to the school, they will be entered in the lottery as one number.
-When that number is drawn and a class opening is available, they all SHALL be offered enrollment.
-If their number is drawn and there are fewer class openings than multiple birth siblings, they will all be admitted until we reach building code capacity.
-In the case that there is not building capacity for some of the multiple birth siblings, a separate lottery, held prior to the general lottery, will determine the siblings’ order of entry.
-In the case that there is not a class opening when a multiple birth number is drawn, all multiple birth siblings will be put on the waiting list.
-Their order of entry will be determined in a separate lottery prior to the general lottery.
+If multiple birth siblings apply to the school, they will be entered in the lottery individually.
+When that number is drawn and a class opening is available, each child will be offered enrollment based on the available seats in that particular grade.
+In the case that there is not a class opening when a multiple birth number is drawn, only the multiple birth sibling where there is no seat available will be placed on the waiting list.

 The results of the lottery will be mailed no later than Friday, May 15, 2015.It will have whether or not the child got a space or what number on the waiting list they are.

 Hope Charter Leadership Academy School’s Right to Refuse Enrollment